The Psychology Behind AI DM Sales: Why It Works

 The AI selects social proof based on the prospect's niche, situation, and stated concerns.
 A fitness coaching prospect gets fitness proof.
 A course creator gets course creator proof.

 Generic social proof is weak.
 Specific, relevant social proof is powerful.
+Business coaches and sales coaches see the strongest results from niche-matched proof.

 Principle 3: The commitment ladder builds momentum